botorch.optim

 • X (Tensor) – input Tensor with shape … x p, where p is the number of features

-• fixed_features (Dict[int, float | None] | None) – A dictionary with keys as column indices and values equal to what the feature should be set to in X. If the value is None, that column is just considered fixed.
+• fixed_features (dict[int, float | None] | None) – A dictionary with keys as column indices and values equal to what the feature should be set to in X. If the value is None, that column is just considered fixed.
 Keys should be in the range [0, p - 1].

 Returns: